-Popliteus Muscle Anatomy Study: Origin, Insertion, Action and Innervation
+Popliteus Muscle Origin, Insertion, Action and Innervation

-Origin: The lateral surface of the lateral condyle of the femur.
+Origin: The lateral surface of the lateral condyle of the femur

-Insertion: Medial 2/3rds of the triangular area above the soleal line on the posterior surface of the tibia.
+Insertion: Medial 2/3rds of the triangular area above the soleal line on the posterior surface of the tibia

 Blood Supply: Popliteal artery

-Primary Action of the Popliteus Muscle:
+Primary Actions of the Popliteus

 1. Internal rotation of the leg at the knee

-- Antagonists: Rectus femoris
+- Biceps femoris

-Secondary Action of the Popliteus Muscle:
+Secondary Actions of the Popliteus

 1. Flexion of the leg at the knee

 The Trail Guide To The Body is another excellent book to help you learn the musculature of the human body.
-Though the book is geared toward massage therapists and physical therapist assistants, the book with its illustrations and text helps you gain a thorough understanding of the human musculoskeletal system and movement.
+Though the book is geared toward massage therapists and physical therapist assistants, the book with its illustrations and text helps anyone gain a thorough understanding of the human musculoskeletal system and movement.
 I highly recommend this book for anyone studying anatomy and believe that MTs, PTAs, and teachers of body movements should have this book in their possession.
-I also highly recommend this book for the lay person who wants to gain a understanding of the muscle, skeletal system and how our bodies move.
+I also highly recommend this book for the layperson who wants to gain an understanding of the muscle, skeletal system and how our bodies move.
 This book will not disappoint!

 Out of the scores of books in my office, Basic Clinical Massage Therapy is by far the most referenced book in my library.
 The musculoskeletal system is overlaid on human models allowing you to learn the precise location, origin, and insertions of each muscle.
 The models are pictured in various poses throughout the book which also helps you visualize muscles in motion and their actions relationship with the skeletal structure and other muscles.
 Though it is written for massage therapists, it is an excellent book for anyone who wants to learn about the muscular system.
 MT's will benefit from the recommended treatments for each muscle.